10 Incredibly Easy Ways to Be a Responsible Traveller

 Pack a green backpack:

 As the name suggests, think green!
-Carry reusable alternatives of every single-use plastic item.
+Carry reusable alternatives for every single-use plastic item.
 I always carry a bamboo straw with me, to make sure I don’t keep using plastic straws where ever I go.
 Another classic example is the number of plastic water bottles that we add to the ocean dump!
-In my trip to Sri Lanka, I ended up purchasing a total of 45 bottles!
+On my trip to Sri Lanka, I ended up purchasing a total of 45 bottles!
 This was an eye-opener for me, after which I started carrying a water filter bottle everywhere.
-Another essential item is a reusable cloth bag; they are a great alternative to plastic bags that most shop keepers give.
+Another essential item is a reusable cloth bag; they are a great alternative to plastic bags that most shopkeepers give.
 Here are some incredibly easy tips for creating your travel checklist!

 Minimise your waste

 In today’s world, we consume mindlessly and waste even more!
 Most of your travel waste can be minimised by merely packing green (see point 1).
-If you use the hotel toiletries, you will end up wasting a ton of tiny plastic bottles.
+If you use hotel toiletries, you will end up wasting a ton of tiny plastic bottles.
 In most cases, they aren’t reused!
 Carry your own toiletries instead of using the ones available in the hotel.
-In all cost avoid buying shampoo/soap pouches, these items are never recycled and end up polluting our ocean.
-When travelling I never take-out, for starters, the best way to experience a country is to eat local!
+At all costs avoid buying shampoo/soap pouches, these items are never recycled and end up polluting our ocean.
+When travelling I never take out, for starters, the best way to experience a country is to eat local!
 Take in the entire experience by eating out!
 And, this creates one less plastic container in the ocean bed.